Title IX of the Education Amendments of 1972

 Summer: Monday-Friday - 8 a.m.-4 p.m.

 All individuals involved in the Title IX process, including, but not limited to, Investigators, Hearing Panel Members/Chairs, Advisors, Sanctioning Bodies, and Appeals Officers receive Title IX training through the SUNY Student Conduct Institute.
-You can access more specific information regarding the Title IX training materials by clicking on the image below:
+You can access more specific information regarding the Title IX training materials below:

 Links of Interest: